-- Well-priced plans with unlimited data
+- Well-priced fiber plans with unlimited data

-- Option to bundle with DIRECTV
+- Option to bundle DSL with DIRECTV

-- Full fiber connections
+- Full fiber connections offered in some areas

-- Limited availability
+- Limited fiber availability

 AT&T internet prices and plans